 Knocking Out Parkinson's Disease and Movement Disorders

-The Movement Disorders Clinic at Barrow Neurological Institute is led by Abraham Lieberman, MD, and is internationally recognized as a top center for the treatment of PD and other movement disorders.
+The Movement Disorders Clinic at Barrow Neurological Institute is led by Abraham Lieberman, MD, and is internationally recognized as a top center for the treatment of Parkinson's disease and movement disorders.

 Movement disorders is a subspecialty in neurology that focuses on diagnosing and treating people with illnesses that affect movements.
 This includes evaluating a range of symptoms such as involuntary movements (tremors or jerky movements), slowness or interruptions in movements, abnormal posturing, and twisting or stiffness of the limbs.

 The physicians of the Barrow Movement Disorders Clinic evaluate patients with abnormalities of gait, balance, and coordination.
 Some of our physicians have specialized training in administering botulinum toxin injections for treatment of movement disorders.
 In addition, our specialists are trained in evaluating movement disorders patients for deep brain stimulation (DBS) surgery and managing DBS devices after they have been implanted.

 The Movement Disorders Clinic is part of the Barrow Neurology Clinics and accepts most insurance plans.

 - cervical dystonia and spasmodic torticollis

 - dementia with Lewy body disease